altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "You will spook the horses, stop screaming!"<br/>

-The ride was so bumpy that it hurt Regis' butt, but they finally saw their destination.
+The ride was so bumpy that it hurt Regis' butt, but they finally saw their destination.<br/>

-A hill of withered grass covered by a thin layer of snow, there was a large tree there.
+A hill of withered grass covered by a thin layer of snow, there was a large tree there.<br/>

 Altina drove the carriage towards a man, while 4 others stood some distance away.
-All of them wore clothes made from leather and feathers.
+All of them wore clothes made from leather and feathers.<br/>

-The empire called them barbarians, while Regis and the others addressed them as citizens of Bargainheim.
+The empire called them barbarians, while Regis and the others addressed them as citizens of Bargainheim.<br/>

-The one standing before them was Diethart.
+The one standing before them was Diethart.<br/>

-Altina stopped the carriage and leapt off the driver's seat.
+Altina stopped the carriage and leapt off the driver's seat.<br/>

 "Sorry for the wait!
 Long time no see!"<br/>

 "Ugh."<br/>

-Regis struggled to dismount.
+Regis struggled to dismount.<br/>

 "Hello...
 Sorry for making you wait."<br/>

 "Ah, it's been a while, Mr. Strategist."<br/>

-Deithart's face turned slightly red.
+Deithart's face turned slightly red.<br/>

-Altina slotted herself between them.
+Altina slotted herself between them.<br/>

 "I brought the food and clothes with me, please take it if it is to your liking."<br/>